tonycheng-0118/myaccount2p0/README.md

 + dat/andromoney for andromoney import, will be extract the diff first
 + fix typo type: Electicity, Transpotation, Entertainmant,
 + rewrite csv import part by using pd.read_csv
-+ add cond to when andromoney's output note have problem
++ add cond to when andromoney's output note have problem, assumed that the note in andromoney item MUST have something!
 + fix potential func call by share issue
 ```